How To Write a Cannabis Cultivation Business Plan

 A business plan is a written document that lays out the critical details of your operation.
 State regulators will want to see a solid business plan in place before granting you a cannabis license because it shows them you have what it takes to succeed (e.g., money, personnel, preparation).

-The process of building a business plan will help get your thoughts in order, too, and get your executive team on the same page.
+The process of building a business plan will help organize your thoughts and get your executive team on the same page.

 You’ll identify weak areas and strengthen them.
 You’ll clarify your operating procedures.
 And when it gets down to the financial aspects, you’ll know if you have what it takes to make it all possible.

-What’s more, investors and lenders want to see a business plan before backing your company.
-They want to see your team’s credentials, your marketing plan, and existing resources before investing.
+Furthermore, investors and lenders want to see a business plan before backing your company.
+They also want to see your team’s credentials, marketing plan, and existing resources before investing.

 What Goes in a Cannabis Business Plan?

 Here’s a quick rundown of the elements of a business plan.
-The biggest differences in regards to a cannabis-specific plan can be found in the financial and operational sections.
+The biggest differences regarding a cannabis-specific plan can be found in the financial and operational sections.

 Executive Summary